EngineerGuy314/TWITS/README.md

 # TWITS
 "Trivial WSPR Information To Sondehub"

 A simple program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
 It is intended to be run periodically from a cron job.
 The cron setup passes your flight's callsign and relevant channel information as arguments to the program.
-For tracking multiple flights simply create multiple cron jobs with the appropriate flight info for each.
+For tracking multiple flights simply create multiple cron jobs with the appropriate flight info for each**.

 My goal was to make the program simple, straightforward and self contained.
 It is not reliant on 3rd party libraries, external frameworks or other runtime-environments.
 Specifically intended to run on embedded devices such as a wireless router running OpenWRT.